JanKalo/KnowlyBERT/README.md

-# KnowliBERT - Hybrid Query Processing over Language Models and Knowledge Graphs
+# KnowlyBERT - Hybrid Query Processing over Language Models and Knowledge Graphs

 This repository contains the code which allows to reproduce our results in the paper.